exosite/industrial_iot_schema/ota_update_schema.md

 # Device Software Package Update Process
-The device software update process (OTAU) is defined in reference to the Murano IoT Platform and ExoSense application.
+The device software update process or "Over-The-Aiar Update" (OTAU) is defined in reference to the Murano IoT Platform and ExoSense application.

-**Basic Flow**
+**Basic Flow Summary**
-1. OEM specifies a OTAU software package manifest file as content in a Murano product
+1. The OEM specifies a OTAU software package manifest file as content in a Murano product
-2. The user applications will display this and any previous OTAU software package manifest files as available for a device (or set of devices) of that Murano Product type.
+2. A user application (such as ExoSense) will display this and any previous OTAU software package manifest files as available for a device (or set of devices) of that Murano Product type.
 3. A user chooses a the OTAU software package and applies it in the application user interface.
 4. The application will write to `config_otau` resource with the new otau state information (aka tell the device what state it should be in and instructions on how to do that)
 5. The device sends updates to `otau_in` resource so the application can keep track of status for the device in regards to the requested OTAU software package state.